rohityadavcloud/onprem.in/README.md

 $ GIT_USER=<Your GitHub username> yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are using GitHub pages for hosting, this command is a convenient way to
+build the website and push to the `www` branch.

+## Attribution

+<a href="https://www.flaticon.com/free-icons/roof" title="roof icons">Roof icons created by Freepik - Flaticon</a>